Jamie-Clayton/Docs/_posts/2020-08-17-desired-state-configuration.md

 }
 ```

-## DSC and Cloud
+## DSC and cloud

-* Azure VM's can use DSC
+* Azure VMs can use DSC
-* OnPremise VM's can be configured during provisioning
+* On-premise VMs can be configured during provisioning
 * VM Extensions trigger PowerShell
-* Azure Automation includes a Pull server feature.
+* Azure Automation includes a Pull server feature

 ## References